4 clever methods for being grateful

 Gratitude is the healthiest of all human emotions.
 The more you express gratitude for what you have, the more likely you will have even more to express gratitude for.

-I’d love to hear from you: What are some of the more unusual things in your life that you’re grateful for?
+I’d love to hear from you: What are some of the out-of-the-ordinary things in your life that you’re grateful for?